SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

 > __Defendant’s history of attacks create a reasonable likelihood of witness intimidation,
 > juror interference, and harassment of other participants in this criminal proceeding.__ (p 22)

-He then provides ample, even damning, evidece that Trump's spray of bile leads to his followers making credible attempts at _murder_.
+He then provides ample, even damning, evidence that Trump's spray of bile leads to his followers making credible attempts at _murder_.

 That's the first 35 pages.